by Tom Allen

 Find me on LinkedIn

 Post-merger integration (PMI) is a fundamental stage to realizing the value of an M&A deal.
 It is a complex process, usually occurring under extreme time pressure while maintaining business continuity.
-There is no one-size fits all approach to a successful PMI process.
+There is no one-size fits all approach to successful post-merger integration.
 However, careful planning, focusing on the strategic objectives of the deal and the identification and capturing of synergies can help maximize deal value.

 The actions of the First 100 Days will bear huge consequences on the value created by an M&A deal.
 Management of this sensitive time is a fundamental contributing factor to deal success or failure.
 The First 100 Days is a time of anxiety and uncertainty for Buyer and Target alike.
 It is a time of change and provides management with the opportunity to create the right first impression, capture synergies, maximize deal value and establish the direction for the future.
 It is also the time of greatest potential loss of value.

 It is inevitable that some amount of information will be withheld from a Buyer pre-deal.
 Only upon deal close will the Buyer benefit from full insight into the Target and gain access to accurate information on which to base implementation plans.
 Furthermore, not all the synergy benefits originally identified in the deal will prove to be achievable – the foremost challenge for management at the outset of the post-merger integration steps is therefore to identify how value can be captured from the newly combined organization via synergies and cost savings in a timely manner.

 The PMI process will likely be time-pressured and unfamiliar.
 Furthermore, it is a highly multifaceted process – often necessitating changes in a company’s business operations, people, processes, culture and structure.
 The bringing together of two companies experiencing change (perhaps for the first time), while at the same time ensuring that business continues as usual, is a challenge that should not be underestimated and one requiring the utmost level of planning.

 Speed is of the essence when it comes to PMI.